sanyam5/lcep/README.md

 # Low-cost engineering preparation

-A village boy's guide to the engineering preparation.
+A village boy's guide to engineering entrance preparation.

 Here is a list of resources in very simple english that can help students who:
 - Can understand simple english